 Congress, of course, should not be, and never has been, in the business of detailing the design and content of agency websites.
 Rather than directly imposing specific requirements for the electronic dissemination of information in general, or for the particulars of agency websites, Congress has delegated that task to OMB, informed by an advisory body.
-Section 207(c) of the E-Government Act requires the Director of OMB to establish an Interagency Committee on Government Information (ICGI).
-While the Committee's work product was to be only advisory, the Act charges OMB with issuing policies "requiring that agencies use standards to enable organization and categorization of Government information" and, separately, with promulgating "guidance for agency websites."
-Although labeled "guidance," these are also denominated "standards for agency websites" have certain features.
-OMB established the ICGI in 2002.
-ICGI issued recommendations in 2004, and OMB's
+Section 207(c) of the E-Government Act required the Director of OMB to establish an Interagency Committee on Government Information (ICGI).224 While the Committee's work product was to be only advisory, the Act charges OMB with issuing policies "requiring that agencies use standards... to enable the organization and categorization of Government information" and, separately, with promulgating "guidance for agency websites."225 Although labeled "guidance," these are also denominated "standards for agency websites" and the Act states that they are to set out "requirements that websites" have certain features.
+226 OMB established the ICGI in 2002.
+ICGI issued recommendations in 2004, and OMB's initial set of guidelines followed.
+OMB then issued updated policies in 2016, which remain in place today.
+As noted above, one way in which the policies violate the Act is in their failure explicitly to require agencies to provide direct links to material published in the Federal Register.227